RoliSoft/IP-Diagnostics/README.md

     *   The IP address will be checked against all proxy-listing websites (via a nicely crafted Google and Bing query)
 *   Identification of your operating system, device and/or browser &ndash; icons and logic were borrowed from [wp-useragent](http://wordpress.org/extend/plugins/wp-useragent/)

-tl;dr: Goes NCIS on your ass.
+tl;dr: Goes NSA on your ass.

 ## Use it in your scripts